 2. May be helpful to someone who is healing from an injury

 Isometric exercises provide a source of strength training without the impact that more complex exercises may require.
-For example, if you have a shoulder injury, a physical therapist may recommend some isometric exercises that stabilize the shoulder and maintain strength in that area so that the recovery is faster.
+For example, if you have a shoulder injury, a physical therapist may recommend some isometric exercises that stabilize the shoulder and maintain strength in that area so the recovery is faster.

 3. May help lower blood pressure

 Regardless, it is important to check with your doctor before beginning isometric exercises if you have high blood pressure or any heart problems.

-A study conducted by the Division of Cardiology at University Health Network in Toronto, Canada suggests that isometric exercise training in young and old participants may produce reductions in blood pressure.
-In this case, isometric exercise training protocols typically consisted of four sets of two-minute handgrip or leg contractions sustained at 20–50 percent of maximal voluntary contraction, with each set separated by a rest period of one to four minutes.
+A study conducted by the Division of Cardiology at University Health Network in Toronto also suggested that isometric exercise training in young and old participants may produce reductions in blood pressure.
+In this case, isometric exercise training protocols typically consisted of four sets of two-minute hand-grip or leg contractions sustained at 20 percent to 50 percent of maximal voluntary contraction, with each set separated by a rest period of one to four minutes.

 Some key things to remember: never hold your breath or strain during any weight training exercise, as this may cause a dangerous rise in blood pressure.

-4. Relieve depression
+4. Help relieve depression

-As noted in the book The Principles and Practice of Resistance Training, one of the authors compared the self-esteem of runners, weight trainers and non-exercise groups using the Tennessee Self-Concept Scale.
-A common pattern did not differ statistically between the running and weight training groups, and both exercise groups showed improved self-esteem relative to the non-exercising control group.
-(8)
+As noted in the book “The Principles and Practice of Resistance Training,” one of the authors compared the self-esteem of runners, weight trainers and non-exercise groups using the Tennessee Self-Concept Scale.
+A common pattern did not differ statistically between the running and weight training groups, but both exercise groups reported improved self-esteem relative to the non-exercising control group.